-Let’s use a good example.
+Let’s use an example.
 Think about how a refrigerator works.
-It’s primary task is to cool air inside of it, right?
-Likewise, an air purifier primarily filters out contaminants from air around it that cause air quality issues.
+Its primary task is to cool air inside of it, right?
+Likewise, an air purifier primarily filters out contaminants from the air around it that cause air quality issues.

 No, that’s not the case at all.
 Basically, you need to think about a few factors before doing so.
 Ask yourself these questions:

 #1.
 How clean is the air outside near the window you’ll have open?

 Is it dirty, polluted, or smoggy?
 Is anyone burning piles of leaves nearby, for example?
 It’s a big thumbs down if your outdoor environment is full of smoke, trash, and particles you don’t want indoors!

 I’ve lived in ground-level apartments very near the path of passing cars in the past.
 In some cases having the window open wasn’t a problem.
 However, some cars with emissions problems or diesel pollution would enter my residence.